Property tax on shallow gas wells and pipelines will be reduced by 35% for the 2019 tax year.

 - report the total amount of tax cancellation to Municipal Affairs

-The wells are predominantly found across 15 municipalities:
+The properties are predominantly found across 15 municipalities:

 - Cypress County

 - County of Newell